 An employee complains that their supervisor disciplined them more harshly than their colleagues because of their race.
-Title VII of the Civil Rights Act expressly prohibits discrimination on the basis of race.
+Title VII of the Civil Rights Act prohibits discrimination based on race.
 And the organization has a written policy stating that employees must be treated fairly, which means they cannot be singled out because of their race or any other protected trait when being subjected to an adverse employment action.

 How should the organization respond?
-According to the EEOC, it’s critical to take the complaint seriously and investigate it so the alleged misconduct doesn’t continue to happen.
+According to the EEOC, it is critical to take the complaint seriously and investigate it so the alleged misconduct does not continue to happen.
 Start by:

 - Asking the employee to explain why they believe they were treated differently and to identify the employees they think were treated more favorably

 - Asking their manager to explain the disciplinary actions taken against them, as well as the disciplinary actions taken against other employees who committed similar infractions, the reason for the actions and the reason any employees may have been treated more favorably than others

 - Determining whether the disciplinary policy has been consistently applied (This will need to consider whether the complainant and the alleged comparators are first-time or repeat offenders of the same or similar infractions, since the level of discipline may be different depending on the number and type of offenses.)

 - Considering whether there is some other reason the employee was treated differently

 If evidence of discrimination is present, the EEOC says to intervene immediately, correct any discriminatory effects and prevent the discrimination from happening again.

 In this example, the disciplinary action to which the employee has been subjected should be amended.
 And if they would have received any pay, seniority or other benefits had they not been disciplined, those should be awarded, too.